jhoelzel/jhoelzel.github.io/_posts/2022-01-30-only-allow-cloudflare.md

 $ ip6tables -A INPUT -p tcp --dport http,https -j DROP
 ```

 Great now we are using cloudflare to its fullest and are blocking every other traffic that might reach our servers.
 It is however important to know, that now you will not be able to reach your server without cloudflare.
-Just in case I am goingto show you a little bit of firefighting, should cloudflare decided to drop traffic to your servers.
+Just in case I am going to show you a little bit of firefighting, should cloudflare decided to drop traffic to your servers.

 ## Rescue your system and allow traffic from other IPs again